Maj18/Rparalog/README.md

 ./src/Rparalog.py -p proteinfile  -b namebase -e evalue & disown

 ## Quick Tutorial
 Rparalog assumes that you have all your protein sequences in FASTA format, the software package contains an example, namely pk.faa.
-The full command line for the example files would thus be `./src/Rparalog.py -p pk.faa -b pk -e 1e-50 & disown`.
-(Please be aware that examples of SwissProt.sqlite database, .blastp (against SwissProt database) and self-database and .blast (against self-built database) have been provided for quick test, due to the uploading size limitation of Github, some of these files are not complete, therefore the ..._pannotate.out will have lots of missing data, just you know it.
+The full command line for the example file would thus be `./src/Rparalog.py -p pk.faa -b pk -e 1e-50 & disown`.
+(Please be aware that examples of SwissProt.sqlite database, .blastp (against SwissProt database) and BLAST database (built on .faa) and a second .blast (against self-built BLAST database) have been provided for quick test, due to the uploading size limitation of Github, some of these files are not complete, therefore the ..._pannotate.out will have lots of missing data, just you know it.

 Below is a step by step explanation of how the software works: